Start the UDA section #

 You will notice in the Project Management tab that collaborators and responsibilities have been added with the “Artists” section.

-Just like with team contracts, you maintain control over who can see artist contracts and their payment statements.
+Just like with crew contracts, you maintain control over who can view the artists’ contracts and their payment statements.

-You will find that you can invite, in the same way as for other collaborators by entering their email address, three new collaborators: second Assistant Director and two third Assistant Directors.
+You will see that, just like for other collaborators, you can invite three new collaborators by entering their email addresses: a second Assistant Director and two third Assistant Directors.

 Establishing the UDA Functions Chart #

-You are now ready to work with the new UDA section in Setpad and can go enter your artists!
+You are now ready to work with the new UDA section in Setpad and can start entering your artists!